 Manchester Community College does not have housing or dormitory provisions.
 Visit the Student Activities’ webpage for local housing and rental opportunities.

-Appointments to obtain information about the I-20 SEVIS and F-1 process for the Spring 2017 semester will be held in the Admissions office, Student Services Center, SSC L156.
-Please contact the International Student Affairs office at 860-512-3213 for an appointment, if you are requesting an I-20 information packet or if you have any further questions.
+Please contact the Admissions office at 860-512-3214 for an appointment if you are requesting an I-20 information packet or if you have any further questions.